njagwani/Docker-Jenkins-DevOps/README.md

 ![](/Images/Image58.PNG)

-In the console output, you can see that checking the show option box, accepts it as true and we got the result "Hello, Nitin Sandy".
+In the console output, you can see that checking the show option box, accepts it as true and got the result "Hello, Nitin Sandy".

 ![](/Images/Image59.PNG)